 Even if it’s not how you would have dealt with the situation, it’s important to remember that everyone deals with grief differently.
 While your parent may find comfort in holding onto their memories, it’s equally likely they’ll manage their emotions by doing — purging, cooking, sharing, and cleaning.
 Your job is to be supportive, positive, and helpful, no matter what you would have done.

-Though it’s essential that you help your parent deal with their own emotions, don’t forget you’re entitled to grieve however feels right to you.
-Encouraging dialogue with your parent will help you work through your own emotions as well but, beyond that, don’t forget to take time to reflect and mourn.
+Don’t forget you’re entitled to grieve however feels right to you.
+Encouraging dialogue with your parent will help you work through your emotions, but beyond that, don’t forget to take time to reflect and mourn.
 It could be as simple as taking time each day for a quiet walk or private moment, spending time with a friend, spouse, or loved one, and talking through your feelings or anything else that feels right to you.
 Not only is it critical you work through your own feelings, but taking this time will ensure you’re best able to help your parent during this time.